- Mitochondria are tiny structures involved in various cell functions, including energy production through a process called cellular respiration.

 Thus, their collective name: micronutrients.

-But please don’t think that since so little is required, they won’t be missed if your diet is deficient in any one of them.
+Even though very low levels of micronutrients are required, they'll be missed if your diet is deficient in any one of them.

-They will not only be missed, but your energy-making machinery will also take a holiday.
+Not only will they be missed, but your energy-making machinery will also take a holiday.

 These substances are highly specific to each of the complex reactions making up cellular respiration.
-Without them, ATP production slows considerably or may even grind to a halt.
+Without them, ATP production slows considerably — and may even grind to a halt.

-Then mitochondrial dysfunction sets in.
-This manifests in low energy and other unpleasant symptoms like brain fog, muscle pain or depression.
+Then, mitochondrial dysfunction sets in.
+This manifests as low energy and other unpleasant symptoms like brain fog, muscle pain, or depression.

 The following vitamins and minerals are present in a healthy diet, but you may wish to supplement to keep your mito-energy factories working at high capacity.

-It's not as complicated nor as long and involved as you might think.
+It's not complicated.
+It's not long and involved, either.
 The seven strategies are merely different approaches to achieving the same goal: robust health and vitality through energetic "mitos."

 In the process of following these seven steps, you boost your own body's natural abilities to thrive.
 When your reward is daily, robust vitality, minding your mitochondria is a no-brainer.